 There is a 50% fare for National Concessionary Travel Scheme passes on all SLINKY services within Somerset.
-Concessionary Pass Holders and children aged between 5-16 will be entitled to a 50% reduction in the cost of the fare.
+Concessionary Pass Holders and children aged between 5 and 16 will be entitled to a 50% reduction in the cost of the fare.
 Children under 5 travel free.

 Somerset Student County Tickets are also valid on Slinky services.

-To find out more and to register, go to our Slinky Services page or call 01823 331266 The service is available Monday to Friday 9am to 4pm
+You can find out more and register on our Slinky Services page or phone 01823 331266 The service is available Monday to Friday 9am to 4pm

 Yeovil has two railway stations on two separate lines serving the town.
 Yeovil Pen Mill is on the Bristol to Weymouth line and Yeovil Junction is on the Waterloo to Exeter line.
 South West Trains operate a connecting service between the two from Monday to Friday.
 Both stations are served by South West Coaches 68 service and ‘PLUSBUS’ tickets (bookable with your train ticket) are available.